ilkou/RT/README.md

 #### Windows

 * terminal of ubuntu or other linux distributions (windows store)
 #### to run graphical Linux programs on your windows 10 desktop you need a GUI server, such as X11.
-Such doesn’t not exist for Windows, but there are alternatives, one of which is Xming, which can be downloaded free of charge, from SourceForge : https://sourceforge.net/projects/xming/ (set private when ask) then enable bash to use xming which can be done by typing the following line
+Such does not exist for Windows, but there are alternatives, one of which is Xming, which can be downloaded free of charge, from [SourceForge](https://sourceforge.net/projects/xming/) (set private when ask) then enable bash to use xming which can be done by executing the following command:
 ```
 echo "export DISPLAY=:0" >> ~/.bashrc
 ```